Reflux in infants: How to help my baby sleep

 Understanding Reflux in Infants

-This reflux happens because the lower esophageal sphincter (LES) – the muscle ring at the top of your stomach – doesn’t close completely, allowing food and stomach acids to emerge back into the esophagus.
+Reflux in babies happens because the lower esophageal sphincter (LES) – the muscle ring at the top of your stomach – doesn’t close completely, allowing food and stomach acids to emerge back into the esophagus.
 The same thing happens to us adults sometimes, but acid reflux tends to affect infants more often because their LES is weak or still developing.

-When Does Acid Reflux Start in Babies?
+When Does Reflux Peak in Babies?

 Signs of Acid Reflux in Babies